danielealbano/cachegrand/docs/configuration.md

 ## Hugepages

-cachegrand implements a novel memory allocator, called FFMA, capable of performing extremely fast allocations and frees, able to compete with mimalloc, jemalloc and tcmalloc being faster in most of the cases.
+cachegrand uses mimalloc, a novel memory allocator, capable of performing extremely fast allocations and frees, to allocate memory, delivering better performances than the most known jemalloc and tcmalloc.
 The memory allocator is capable of leveraging the 2MB hugepages if enabled, a simple way to enable them is to set `/sys/kernel/mm/hugepages/hugepages-2048kB/nr_hugepages` to the desired number of hugepages to allocate bearing in mind that each page is 2 MB.